Default asset configuration

 - Open your automation

-- Select Set as default
+- Click Set as default on that row

 How to route items to specific assets